Blind Ptychography: Uniqueness and Ambiguities

-We introduce two constraints: one on the mask phase and one on the anchoring object part.
-The former is used throughout the multi-part ptychography.
-But the latter is only required on a particular part called the anchor.
+We need two pieces of prior information: one on the mask phase and the anchoring assumption on an object part.

-{\bf Assumption I (Mask Phase Constraint):} {\em Let $\mu^0$ be a nonvanishing random mask, defined on $\cM^0$, with phase at each pixel continuously and independently distributed according to a probability density function $p_\gamma$ nonvanishing in $(-\gamma \pi,\gamma\pi]$ with a constant $\gamma\le 1$.
+{\bf Mask Phase Constraint (MPC):} {\em Let $\mu^0$ be a nonvanishing random mask with phase at each pixel distributed continuously and independently according to a probability density function $p_\gamma$ nonvanishing in $(-\gamma \pi,\gamma\pi]$ with a constant $\gamma\le 1$.